wwaaijer/space-traders-sdk/README.md

 **But there are already a bunch of SDKs out there, why another one?**

-This package focuses on improving the developer experience compared to existing SDKs.
+This package is trying to strike a balance between keeping up with changes and the developer experience.
 Most other packages are generated automatically using the OpenAPI Generator CLI, which can lead to less user-friendly interfaces.
 While this SDK also uses the OpenAPI spec, it only relies on [openapi-typescript](https://github.com/openapi-ts/openapi-typescript) to generate types.
 A custom script generates the SDK code itself.
-This approach results in a simpler, more lightweight SDK that’s still easy to maintain and keep aligned with future changes to the Space Traders API.
+This approach results in a simpler, more lightweight SDK, still easy to maintain and keeping aligned with future changes to the SpaceTraders API.

 ## Installation